Insights and inspiration from our community.

 Risk Ownership in a Time of Rising Climate Costs: Rethinking Who Pays, Who Benefits, and How We Move Forward

 This is the second installment in a blog series from CA FWD and Insurance for Good.
-Across sectors—insurance, housing, utilities, local governments, finance—the conversation is converging on a simple but urgent issue: risk is currently landing in the wrong places, and the mechanisms to transfer, reduce, or pool that risk are strained or breaking.
-The challenge now is to realign responsibility, incentives, and investment so that resilience becomes the logical—not the exceptional—investment.
+This post outlines the challenges of realigning responsibility, incentives, and investment so that resilience becomes the logical—not the exceptional—investment.

 Funding and Financing Options for Resilience Investments

 This is the first installment in a blog series from CA FWD and Insurance for Good.
-Our two organizations have partnered to develop an actionable guidebook that outlines replicable funding and financing strategies for risk reduction and resilience.
 This blog summarizes the key themes coming from recent discussions by the expert workgroup convened through the partnership.

 Do California Insurers Reward Wildfire Resilience?